hypriot/rpi-python/README.md

 # rpi-python
-Raspberry Pi comptible Docker baseimage with Python preinstalled.
+Raspberry Pi compatible Docker base image with Python preinstalled.

 Run all the commands from within the project root directory.